National Investigation Agency: Jurisdiction

+The National Investigation Agency (NIA) exercises jurisdiction over offences specified in the Schedule to the National Investigation Agency Act, 2008, commonly referred to as scheduled offences.
+These include terrorism-related offences, terrorist financing, offences involving explosive substances, unlawful activities under the Unlawful Activities (Prevention) Act, 1967, and other offences notified under the Act.

+The Central Government may direct the NIA to investigate any scheduled offence if it is satisfied that the case has national or international implications.
+Once the agency takes over an investigation, it assumes the powers, duties, and privileges of a police force throughout India, irrespective of state boundaries.
+State governments are required to forward reports of scheduled offences to the Central Government, which determines whether the investigation should be entrusted to the NIA.

+The National Investigation Agency (Amendment) Act, 2019 expanded the agency's jurisdiction by empowering it to investigate specified offences committed outside India if they affect Indian citizens or the interests of the country.
+Such investigations are conducted in accordance with applicable Indian law, international treaties, and the laws of the country where the offence occurred.

+The NIA has the authority to investigate and prosecute offences across all states and union territories of India and may coordinate with state police forces, other central agencies, and international law enforcement organisations during the course of its investigations.

 Success of NIA

 Individual terrorists

 In 2012, NIA with the assistance of Interpol and Saudi Intelligence agencies, successfully arrested terrorists namely: Abu Jundal alias Abu Hamza (Indian national), Fasih Mohammad and Yaseen Bhatkal (Indian Mujahideen).

 In 2013, NIA was successful in arresting two senior members of Indian Mujahideen, namely Ahmed Siddibappa Zaraar alias Yasin Bhatkal and Asadullah Akhtar alias Haddi, at the Indo—Nepal border in Bihar on 29 August 2013.
-These two were instrumental in the commission of a number of terrorist attacks across the country for the past several years, under the banner of Indian Mujahideen, a proscribed terrorist organisation.
+These two were instrumental in the commission of several terrorist attacks across the country for the past several years, under the banner of Indian Mujahideen, a proscribed terrorist organisation.

-On 8 April 2025, a team of NIA agents took custody of Tahawwur Rana from the United States Marshals Service, a co-conspirator of the November 2008 terror attacks in Mumbai, after his plea to stop extradition was rejected by the Supreme Court of the United States.The plane carrying Rana reached the Palam Air base in New Delhi on 10 April 2025.
+On 8 April 2025, a team of NIA agents took custody of Tahawwur Rana from the United States Marshals Service, a co-conspirator of the November 2008 terror attacks in Mumbai, after his plea to stop extradition was rejected by the Supreme Court of the United States.
+The plane carrying Rana reached the Palam Air base in New Delhi on 10 April 2025.
 He was immediately sent to an 18-day NIA custody by a special NIA court in Delhi, and is currently being interrogated for his involvement in the attack as well as face trial for the attack.